gertingold/tools4scicomp/manuscript/git.rst

 A list of available guides can easily be obtained::

    $ git help -g

    The common Git guides are:
       attributes          Defining attributes per path
+      cli                 Git command-line interface and conventions
+      core-tutorial       A Git core tutorial for developers cvs-migration       Git for CVS users
+      diffcore            Tweaking diff output
-      everyday     Everyday Git With 20 Commands Or So glossary     A Git glossary
+      everyday            A useful minimum set of commands for Everyday Git glossary            A Git Glossary
+      hooks               Hooks used by Git
       ignore              Specifies intentionally untracked files to ignore modules             Defining submodule properties
+      namespaces          Git namespaces
+      repository-layout   Git Repository Layout
+      revisions           Specifying revisions and ranges for Git submodules          Mounting one repository inside another
+      tutorial            A tutorial introduction to Git
-      revisions    Specifying revisions and ranges for Git tutorial     A tutorial introduction to Git (for version 1.5.1 or newer) workflows    An overview of recommended workflows with Git
+      tutorial-2          A tutorial introduction to Git: part two workflows           An overview of recommended workflows with Git

    'git help -a' and 'git help -g' list available subcommands and some concept guides.
 See 'git help <command>' or 'git help <concept>' to read about a specific subcommand or concept.
+   See 'git help git' for an overview of the system.

 For a detailed discussion of Git, the book *Pro Git* by Scott Chacon and Ben Straub is highly recommended.
 Its second edition is available in printed form